Skip Ribbon Commands

 Psoriatic Arthritis - Treatments

-• DMARDs (disease modifying anti-rheumatic drugs) are needed for majority of patients.
+DMARDs (disease modifying anti-rheumatic drugs) are often prescribed.
 They reduce swelling and inflammation and slow down joint damage.
 These include methotrexate, sulphasalazine, leflunomide and cyclosporine.
+Low dose steroids may be used.
 Steroids can also be injected directly to a joint to relief pain and swelling.
-However, oral steroids should be avoided because of significant side-effects.
+However, steroids should not be used in the long term because of significant side-effects.
 Stopping steroids suddenly may also trigger a flare in psoriasis skin lesions.
 Your doctor is the best judge on which drugs to use.

 While some sports may stress the joints excessively and are not suitable, most gentle exercises like jogging, walking, swimming are good to keep you strong.
 It is important not to exercise the acutely swollen and painful joints.
 Your physiotherapist is the best person to ask for advice.